silexlabs/Silex/packages/silex-lib/dev-notes.md

 * focus stays on text fiels when click on stage
 * clear bg image => remove style instead of background-image: none;
 * remove console logs
+* css class to prevent edit (no-resize-w, no-move, no-edit ...)
+* all front-end.css should be in head section
+!!!! update front-end.css

 * open a non-silex site => warn
 * New site => BG size depends on the stage size